syncany/syncany-docs/source/plugins.rst

 .. note::

 	At this time, this plugin **will not work with HTTPS-based backends** if the certificate is self-signed or the signed by any CA not shipped with the JRE/JDK.
 In particular, you will be not asked to confirm the plugin interactively/manually.
-This is a known issu
+This is a known issue and will hopefully be resolved soon.

+The plugin is not installed by default, but it can be easily installed using the ``sy plugin install`` command.
+For details about how to use this command, refer to the command reference at :ref:`command_plugin`.

 Plugin Security
 """""""""""""""